dbcollection/dbcollection/README.md

 [![Anaconda-Server Badge](https://anaconda.org/farrajota/dbcollection/badges/version.svg)](https://anaconda.org/farrajota/dbcollection)

-dbcollection is a python module for loading/managing datasets with a very simple set of commands with cross-platform and cross-language support in mind and it is distributed under a MIT license.
+dbcollection is a python module for loading/managing datasets with a very simple set of commands with cross-platform and cross-language support in mind and it is distributed under the MIT license.
 With this package, you'll have access (in a quick and simple way) to a collection of datasets for a variety of tasks such as object classification, detection, human pose estimation,